LakshyaKhatri/lakshyakhatri.github.io/content/projects/bookshelf-reader-api.md

 Upload book title text for scrapping information  | `/api/add-book/` | ID of the created Book object (Inside the Response Header)
 Get Book Information | `/api/book/\<book-id\>/` | Scrapped book information.

-# Client Side Application
+## Client Side Application
-If you want to see how this REST API can be used at client side then checkout [Bookshelf Reader Android Application](https://github.com/LakshyaKhatri/Bookshelf-Reader)
+If you want to see how this REST API can be used at client side then checkout <a href="https://github.com/LakshyaKhatri/Bookshelf-Reader" target="_blank">Bookshelf Reader Android Application</a>